7 Military Shipbuilding Companies Supporting the U.S. Navy (2026 Update)

-The U.S. military heavily relies on advanced naval vessels and submarines to protect the seas and the nation.
-Military shipbuilders design, build, and deliver state-of-the-art technology that can effectively operate in the most challenging environments and fulfill various missions.
+Military shipbuilders design, build, and deliver state-of-the-art technology that can effectively operate in the most challenging seafairing environments and execute various missions.
+The largest Pentagon shipbuilders are known as prime contractors because they have the experience, the talent and the knowledge for building the most difficult and technologically-advanced sea vessels in the world.
 See how these companies are shaping the future of U.S. naval dominance and submarine superiority.

-Shipbuilding military contractors are specialized companies that focus on designing, constructing, modernizing, and maintaining military vessels for naval forces.
+Military shipbuilding contractors are specialized companies that focus on designing, constructing, modernizing, and maintaining military vessels for naval forces.
 These contractors collaborate with the government and military organizations, particularly the U.S. Navy, to manufacture a variety of ships, including nuclear submarines, aircraft carriers, amphibious ships, and surface combatants.
-In this process, the SUPSHIPs (Supervisors of Shipbuilding) evaluate the construction and business practices of Navy shipbuilders operating in the private sector.
+In this process, the SUPSHIPs (supervisors of shipbuilding) evaluate the construction and business practices of Navy shipbuilders operating in the private sector.

 Image by Derek Fountain (Huntington Ingalls Industries) from Defense News